 - The opportunity to educate and build awareness within the campus community.

-- When the Saskatoon Police Service are involved in a matter, the university must also give consideration to the obligation that campus notification does not interfere with an on-going criminal investigation.
+- When the Saskatoon Police Service is involved in a matter, the university must also give consideration to the obligation that campus notification does not interfere with an on-going criminal investigation.

 - Nature of the incident